madprops/gifmaker/README.md

 ## Usage <a name="usage"></a>

-Run `src/borat.py` using the python in the virtual env:
+Run `src/borat.py` using the Python in the virtual env:

 ```bash
 venv/bin/python src/borat.py